DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 	- [ ] Knockback duration is based on the length of the flinch animation
 	- [ ] Create a UObject class to pass flinch data around
 	- [ ] Face the direction of the knockback
-- [ ] Prevent movement input while being knocked back
+- [x] Prevent movement input while being knocked back
-- [ ] Spells apply knockback based on how far they have traveled (tie to the damage falloff curve)
+- [ ] Projectile Spells apply knockback based on how far they have traveled (tie to the damage falloff curve)

 ## Enemy AI Improvements